14 to 16 June 2018.

 - Clear your mind of any expectations.
 It’s better to be overwhelmed than underwhelmed.

 - Transportation: driving to Paris sucks, but so can taking a train.
 The story goes driving in Paris is THE WORST: round-about after round-about, people walking in front of cars, bikes zipping in-between, and a severe lack of parking.
 In short, driving in Paris is probably a stupid idea.
 The metro system is incredible (even if slightly unnerving).
 It is easy to understand and will take you to any part of the city.
 PS: you also have legs, use them!
-As far as taking a train to actually get to France (we took a Deutsche Bahn train), always make sure to check the train before you leave for the station and make sure it is on schedule and actually running.
+As far as taking a train to actually get to France (like Deutsche Bahn), always make sure to check the train before you leave for the station and make sure it is on schedule and actually running.
 We rushed to the station to make our train, only to find out that is was canceled (after translating the cancellation sign from German, of course).
 Overall, a 2-hour, non-stop train ride from Germany to Paris took us 6 long, agonizing hours… PLEASE, learn from me!

 - Book everything as early as possible.
 I mean, everything.
 If you are planning to fly to France, booking a super early ticket may not be wise.
 There is about a 6-week pre-flight sweet spot to book plane tickets, but I’ll save that for a later post.
 Booking a hotel room, tickets to the top of the Eiffel Tower, Louvre, Catacombs, or any other place your heart desires to visit in Paris.
 Not only will booking in advance save you money, since some rates may be lower farther from the date of travel, but time, as well.
 If you’re like me, you’ll want to have as much time as possible to see things you’ve only dreamed of seeing.
 You won’t want to be standing in line, potentially for hours when you could have gotten a ticket online, and you’ll have a spot reserved for a chance to see what you’d like.
 Unfortunately, we learned the hard way when tickets were sold out to get to the top of the Eiffel Tower.
 BUT, that does give me an excuse to visit again!